cmake-basis/BASIS/README.txt

   (http://www.kitware.com/products/html/BuildingExternalProjectsWithCMake2.8.html).
   [TODO: This feature is not yet implemented!]

-  Another feature of BASIS is, that it not only eases the developement and maintenance of separatly managed software projects, but also enables the fusion of these more or less independently developed software packages into so-called superprojects following the super-build methodology which more recently gained more and more attraction in the CMake community.
+  Another feature of BASIS is, that it not only eases the development and maintenance of separately managed software projects, but also enables the fusion of these more or less independently developed software packages into so-called superprojects following the super-build methodology which more recently gained more and more attraction in the CMake community.
   In this context, the separately managed software packages are considered components of the superproject.
   [TODO: This feature is not yet implemented!]

+  Besides the super-build of BASIS projects, BASIS provides an implementation of a tighter coupling of software components.
+Here, the top-level project (i.e., the superproject) contains other BASIS projects as modules, and these modules define the dependencies to the other modules of the project.
+When the superproject is configured, only the required modules can be selected and only these will be build and installed.
+This type of modularization follows the example of the ITK 4 project [2].